 How are transcripts evaluated for multiple measures?

-If you apply to MTC before graduating from high school, your placement will be based on your high school GPA at the end of your first term of 12th grade.
+If you apply to MTC before graduating from high school, your placement will be based on your high school GPA at the end of your 11th grade year.
 Please ask your high school counselor to send your mid-year transcript to MTC Admissions to the attention of our Multiple Measures Coordinator.
 We will evaluate this transcript automatically.

-If you would like to have your final high school transcript evaluated for possible multiple measures placement exemptions, you must officially request a multiple measures testing exemption by completing and submitting a Multiple Measures Exemption Form before your advisement appointment.
-Forms and corresponding documentation must be submitted to be evaluated by the first day of the start term for which you applied.
-Please send the completed Multiple Measures Exemption Form AND official final high school transcript to the Admissions Office at Midlands Technical College, Admissions, PO Box 2408, Columbia, SC 29202; or turn them into one of our office locations at our Beltline or Airport campus.
+If you would like to have your final high school transcript evaluated for possible multiple measures placement exemptions, you must have your official transcript sent to the admissions office before your advisement appointment.
+Transcripts must be submitted to be evaluated by the first day of the start term for which you applied.
+Please send your official final high school transcript to the Admissions Office at Midlands Technical College, Admissions, PO Box 2408, Columbia, SC 29202; or turn them into one of our office locations at our Beltline or Airport campus.

 Note: Admissions will convert any unweighted, non-S.C.
 Uniform Grading Scale GPAs to the equivalent S.C.
 Uniform Grading Scale GPA.